 - Whipped cream, optional

 Start by thoroughly washing and drying the pumpkin.
-Then, using a heavy knife, cut the pumpkin in half, and use a spoon to scrape out the seeds and the stringy pulp from the center.
-Scrape the flesh as clean as you can, but don’t make yourself crazy—you can clean it up a bit more after it’s cooked.
-Rinse the pumpkin and pat it dry, inside and out, with a clean kitchen cloth or paper towels.
+Then, using a sharp chef’s knife, cut the pumpkin in half.
+Scoop out the seeds and pulp from the center—just like you would when carving a jack-o-lantern.
+Rinse the inside of the pumpkin and pat it dry with a clean kitchen towel.